phax/ph-parent-pom/README.md

     * Updated to JUnit 5.8.2
     * Updated to dependency-check-maven 6.5.3
     * Updated to maven-bundle-plugin 5.1.4
-    * Updated to maven-compiler-plugin 3.9.0
+    * Updated to maven-compiler-plugin 3.10.0
     * Updated to maven-jar-plugin 3.2.2
+    * Updated to maven-javadoc-plugin 3.3.2
     * Updated to maven-plugin-plugin 3.6.4
     * Updated to maven-project-info-reports-plugin 3.2.1
     * Updated to maven-site-plugin 3.10.0